Single-sideband modulation: Demodulation

 The front end of an SSB receiver is similar to that of an AM or FM receiver, consisting of a superheterodyne RF front end that produces a frequency-shifted version of the radio frequency (RF) signal within a standard intermediate frequency (IF) band.

 To recover the original signal from the IF SSB signal, the single sideband must be frequency-shifted down to its original range of baseband frequencies, by using a product detector which mixes it with the output of a beat frequency oscillator (BFO).
 In other words, it is just another stage of heterodyning.
 For this to work, the BFO frequency must be exactly adjusted.

-If the BFO frequency is off, the output signal will be frequency-shifted (up or down), making speech sound strange and "Donald Duck"-like, or unintelligible.
+If the BFO frequency is off by more than 30 Hz, the output signal will be frequency-shifted (up or down), making speech sound strange and "Donald Duck"-like.

-For audio communications, there is a common agreement about the BFO oscillator shift of 1.7 kHz.
-A voice signal is sensitive to about 50 Hz shift, with up to 100 Hz still bearable.
-Some receivers use a carrier recovery system, which attempts to automatically lock on to the exact IF frequency.
-The carrier recovery doesn't solve the frequency shift.
-It gives better S/N ratio on the detector output.